Picovoice/wake-word-benchmark/runtime/README.md

 Below the methodology for measuring runtime (i.e. real-time factor and memory) metrics of different wake-word engines is explained.
-The goal is to measure only the CPU and memory consumed by the engine and not remaining tasks such as audio reading (from file or microphone) moving data between C and different language bindings, etc.
+The goal is to measure only the CPU and memory consumed by the engine and not remaining tasks such as audio reading (from file or microphone), moving data between C and different language bindings, etc when possible.

-For Porcupine and Snowboy two lean utility programs are created [here](/runtime/porcupine_runtime_test.c) and [here](/runtime/snowboy_runtime_test.cpp).
-These programs read a WAV file and pass it through the corresponding wake-word engine frame-by-frame as is the case in realtime applications.
-They only measure the time spend in the corresponding process/detect method of the engines.
+For Porcupine and Snowboy lean utility programs are created [here](/runtime/porcupine_runtime_test.c) and [here](/runtime/snowboy_runtime_test.cpp).
+These programs read a WAV file and pass it through the corresponding wake-word engine frame-by-frame as is the case in real time applications.
+They only measure the time spent in the corresponding processing/detection method of the engines.

 For PocketSphinx the task of creating such utility program is more involved and hence we opt for easier method of measuring the processing time of its commandline interface.
 This is essentially an upperbound on actual processing time of PocketSphinx.

-All the measurements are done on Raspberry Pi 3.
+All the measurements are done on **Raspberry Pi 3**.
+The wake-word for testing is 'Alexa' same as the accuracy benchmark.
+Finally, for Snowboy we enable frontend processing as suggested in its GitHub page.

 ## Real Time Factor

-The [real time factor](http://enacademic.com/dic.nsf/enwiki/3796485) is ratio of processing time to length of input.
+The [real time factor](http://enacademic.com/dic.nsf/enwiki/3796485) is ratio of processing time to length of audio input.
+It can be thought of as inverse CPU usage.
 It is a common metric for measuring the performance of speech recognition system.
-It can be thought of as inverse CPU usage.
 For example, if it takes an engine 2 seconds to process a 20 second audio file it has a real time factor of 10.
-The higher the real time factor the more computationally efficient the engine is.
-For this comparison we
+The higher the real time factor the more computationally-efficient (faster) the engine is.

 ### Snowboy